artefactual-labs/gearmin/README.md

 })
 ```

-Use the [gearmintest] package to code that uses gearmin.
+Use the [gearmintest] package to test code that uses gearmin.

 ## Acknowledgement